-My laboratory is funded by the Royal Society, the Biotechnology and Biological Sciences Research Council, and the Human Frontier Science Program.
+My laboratory is funded by the Biotechnology and Biological Sciences Research Council (BBSRC), the Human Frontier Science Program (HFSP), and the Rosetrees Trust.

 There are often openings for PhD and post-doctoral positions in the lab, if you are interested please get in touch with me directly.